zhgzhg/Drizzle/README.md

 CLI Extras
 ----------

-In addition, Drizzle offers CLI parsing of any Arduino sketch file, printing the recognized marker settings in JSON format and the reverse operation too.
+In addition, Drizzle offers CLI parsing of any Arduino sketch file, printing the recognized marker settings in JSON format.
+The reverse operation, where from JSON file Drizzle markers are produced is also possible.

-For e.g. `java -jar drizzle-0.4.0.jar --parse hello-world.ino` will produce:
+For e.g. `java -jar drizzle-0.4.1.jar --parse hello-world.ino` will produce:

 ```
 {